Kaddu-Hacker/InfiniteYtViews/README.md

   Start Docker Desktop or the Docker daemon.
 - **Tor not running?**
   Start Tor with `sudo service tor start` (Linux) or `tor &` (Termux).

+  **If the script can't connect to Tor:**
+  - Make sure Tor is running and listening on the expected port (default: 9050).
+  - You can check with:
+    ```bash
+    netstat -tuln | grep 9050
+    # or
+    ss -tuln | grep 9050
+    ```
+  - If not listening, restart Tor and check your configuration.
 - **Permission errors?**
   On Linux, add your user to the `docker` group and log out/in.
 - **Geckodriver issues?**